itjosephk2/team_tracker/README.md

 Here is some example of user stories.
 The full list of user stories can be seen in the projects attached to this repository.
 1. As an HR Admin, I want to add employees so I can manage the workforce.
-2. As an Hr Admin, I want to add contracts and attach them to employees.
+2. As an HR Admin, I want to add contracts and attach them to employees.
 3. As an HR Admin, I want to assign permissions to users so they can access the software.
 4. As a Manager, I want to view my team members so I can track their details.
 5. As a Manager, I want to add contracts and attach them to employees who are in my team.